RTEMS/rtems-docs/eng/req/items.rst

 This type refines the :ref:`SpecTypeRootItemType` though the ``type`` attribute if the value is ``spec``.
 This set of attributes specifies specification types.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

 spec-description
     The attribute value shall be an optional string.
 It shall be the description of the specification type.

 spec-example
     The attribute value shall be an optional string.
-If this value is present, then tt shall be an example of the specification type.
+If the value is present, then it shall be an example of the specification type.

 spec-info
     The attribute value shall be a :ref:`SpecTypeSpecificationInformation`.